 Decisions in Camera

-The Council and its committee meetings are open to the public but the Local Government Act states that certain types of business may be discussed and decisions made in camera (a closed meeting).
-These are matters relating to property sales or purchases, legal issues, staff matters, the personal affairs of individual ratepayers, or any other matter that may prejudice the Council or another person.
+The Council meetings are open to the public but the Local Government Act 2020 states that certain types of business may be discussed and decisions made in camera (a closed meeting).
+These are matters relating to Council business information that would prejudice Council’s position in commercial negotiations if prematurely released, security information which may endanger the security of Council property or the safety of any person, land use planning information if prematurely released is likely to encourage speculation in land values, law enforcement information, legal information subject to legal professional or client legal privilege, personal affairs information of an individual, private commercial information.
 These are usually conducted at the end of the agenda when Council resolves to close the meeting and go into camera.
-The public will be asked to leave at that time and the doors closed.
+The public will be asked to leave at that time and the doors are closed.

-Members of the public can make a submission to Council's Special Committee Meeting.
-For further information on how to make a submission, visit Public Submissions or phone 9262 6337.
+Members of the public can make a presentation submission to a Council Meeting.
+For further information on how to make a submission, visit Public Presentation Submissions.